IBM-Bluemix-Docs/visual-recognition/getting-started.md

     {: unity}
     {: codeblock}

     The response includes the classes that are identified in the image from the built-in General model (`"classifier_id": "default"`) and a confidence score for each class.
 The score represents a percentage, and higher values represent higher confidences.
-By default, responses from the **Classify** calls don't include classes with a score below `0.5` (50%).
+By default, responses from the **Classify** calls don't include classes with a score lower than `0.5` (50%).

     ```json
     {